 Copyright Registration provides legal protection for your work in Pakistan

 - Copyright provides the creator of the work legal protection from others copying or reproducing their work without permission.
 The law provides the owner with several exclusive rights for a limited time period, including:

 Make an adaptation of the work

 These rights allow creators to control how their works are used by others.
 For example, they may wish to be acknowledged when their work is used.
 They may also be concerned if someone changes their work in a way they do not like.
 The creator can authorize other people to use their works in return for payment.
 This may involve transferring all or some of their rights to another person or organization (also known as a licensee) in return for payment (known as a license fee).

-Copyright can apply to various kinds of work, which includes:
+Copyright in Pakistan can apply to various kinds of work, which includes: